c-cube/moonpool/README.md

 fork-join for better performance, because fork-join will tend to spawn lots of shorter tasks.

+Here is an simple example of a parallel sort.
+It uses selection sort for small slices, like this:

 ```ocaml
 # let rec select_sort arr i len =
     if len >= 2 then (